Comforting Words to a Grieving Friend in 5 Best Examples

 Share your experience of grief and loss

 The emotions that were swirling through my mind were never addressed.
-I felt my experience, grief, and situation was being dismissed and ignored, especially as the weather and what was going on in their lives were the topics we discussed.
+I felt my experience, grief, and situation were being dismissed and ignored, especially as the weather and what was going on in their lives were the topics we discussed.

 My situation was the elephant in the room that was not acknowledged with more than a platitude or sentence.